Silarn/EDMC-BioScan/README.md

 you to scan biologicals one at a time.
 In this way you can lock in a species and value while competing the analysis of another lifeform.

+### Please Note

+EDMC does not parse old system logs so this tool has trouble when revisiting systems.
+I may use EDSM data to fill in some holes (if enabled) but it will still be missing signal data.
+Fortunately, reentering a system does usually trigger the detailed scan signal data to be logged in the journal again.
+But not the FSS signal data.

 ## Requirements
 * EDMC version 5 and above